PingAM 7.5.0

 src/main/java/org/forgerock/openam/examples/SampleConditionType.java

-Extends the com.sun.identity.entitlement.EntitlementCondition interface, and shows an implementation of a condition that is the length of the user name.
+Extends the com.sun.identity.entitlement.EntitlementCondition interface, and shows an implementation of a condition that is the length of the username.

 A condition influences whether the policy applies for a given access request.
 If the condition is fulfilled, then AM includes the policy in the set of policies to evaluate in order to respond to a policy decision request.